Michael Beasley Leaving Knicks To Join The Lakers

 After just one year in New York with the Knicks, Michael Beasley is heading to the East coast to join the Los Angeles Lakers.
-According to ESPN’s Adrian Woknarowski, Beasley and the Lakers have agreed to a one year deal.
+According to ESPN’s Adrian Wojnarowski, Beasley and the Lakers have agreed to a one year deal.

 The veteran forward will be adding to the rather curious cast of the Lakers who signed this summer as free agents, along with LeBron James.
 Some of the new additions are leading to skepticism among basketball fans.